Tengfei-Wang/DCSR/README.md

 For CUFED5 dataset, can be download from [SRNTT repo](https://github.com/ZZUTK/SRNTT).

 ## Quick Start
+You may download the pretrained model [here]().

 ```
-For 4K test(with ground-truth High-Resolution images):
+For 4K test (with ground-truth High-Resolution images):
 sh test.py

-For 8K test(without ground-truth High-Resolution images):
+For 8K test (without ground-truth High-Resolution images):
 sh test_8k.sh
 ```

 ## Training
+To train the DCSR model on CameraFusion, run:
 ```
-Regular training:
 sh train.sh
 ```
+The trained model should perform well on 4K test, but may suffer performance degradation on 8K test.

-After regular training, we can use Self-supervised Real-image Adaptation (SRA) to finetune the model for better 8K visual performance:
+After the regular training, we can use Self-supervised Real-image Adaptation (SRA) to finetune the trained model for real-world 8K image applications:
 ```
 sh train_finetune.sh
 ```